Living Computers: Museum + Labs: History

 LCM+L (originally known as Living Computer Museum, and before that, PDPplanet.com) was founded by Microsoft co-founder Paul Allen, on January 9, 2006.
-Through PDPplanet, users were able to telnet into vintage devices and experience timesharing computing on equipment from Digital Equipment Corporation (DEC) and XKL.
+Through PDPplanet, users were able to Telnet into vintage devices and experience timesharing computing on equipment from Digital Equipment Corporation (DEC) and XKL.

-Users around the world can request a login through the LCM+L website and telnet into systems from XKL, DEC, IBM, Xerox Sigma, AT&T, and CDC.
+Users around the world could request a login through the LCM+L website and telnet into systems from XKL, DEC, IBM, Xerox Sigma, AT&T, and CDC.

-Living Computer Museum opened to the public on October 25, 2012, and guests can now visit in person to interact with the collection of mainframes, minicomputers, microcomputers and peripherals the museum has on display.
-Various and changing exhibits in the museum show how much computers and technology have changed over the last 50 years and are changing still.

-In 2013, Seattle Weekly voted the museum the "Best Geeky Museum" because it highlights "an essential part of Seattle binary history- the founding of Microsoft and its role in establishing Seattle as a tech-driven industry".
+The museum opened to the public on October 25, 2012, and guests could visit in person to interact with the collection of mainframes, minicomputers, microcomputers and peripherals the museum had on display.
+Various and changing exhibits in the museum showed how much computers and technology had changed over the last 50 years and were changing still.
+In 2013, Seattle Weekly voted the museum the "Best Geeky Museum" because it highlighted "an essential part of Seattle binary history - the founding of Microsoft and its role in establishing Seattle as a tech-driven industry".

 On November 18, 2016, the institution changed its name to Living Computers: Museum + Labs to reflect its enlarged goals of igniting curiosity through direct touch experiences with contemporary technologies as well as vintage computers.

+The museum closed in February 2020 and did not reopen afterward due to the COVID-19 pandemic.
+In June 2024, The Paul Allen Estate announced that the museum would be permanently closed.
+Some of the museum's collection, most of which was owned by the Estate and not the museum itself, was auctioned off by Christie's.

+The auction was held online from 23 August to 12 September 2024 and raised $3,635,982 as part of the Gen One: Innovations from the Paul G. Allen Collection auction series.
+The rest of the collection was split between The Interim Computer Museum in Tukwila, Washington and the Mimms Museum of Technology and Art in Roswell, Georgia.

 Collections and exhibits

 The collection consists of publicly donated items and Paul Allen's personal collection.
-The working computers on display include one supercomputer, seven mainframes, 10 minicomputers, and over three dozen microcomputers.
+The working computers on display included one supercomputer, seven mainframes, 10 minicomputers, and over three dozen microcomputers.

-Various artifacts from the museum have been borrowed and featured in TV shows such as Mad Men and Halt and Catch Fire.
+Various artifacts from the museum were borrowed and featured in TV shows such as Mad Men and Halt and Catch Fire.